zhouLion/cornerstone-book/cornerstone-doc/zh/cornerstone-tools/latest/index.md

 cornerstoneTools.init();
 ```

-The `cornerstoneTools.init();` call accepts a configuration object if you would like to deviate from default behaviors of `cornerstoneTool`'s `globalConfiguration`:
+`cornerstoneTools.init();` call accepts a configuration object if you would like to deviate from default behaviors of `cornerstoneTool`'s `globalConfiguration`:

 ```js
 cornerstoneTools.init({